 - An essay stating why you are uniquely qualified for this program and an explanation of your interest in the classes for which you are applying.
 Two strong paragraphs are sufficient.

-- Language proficiency assessment results, if English is not your first language: TOEFL IBT, IELTS, or the English for International Students (EIS) assessment in the Duke University Graduate School.
+- Language proficiency assessment results, if English is not your first language: TOEFL IBT, IELTS, or the English for International Students (EIS) assessment offered by the Duke University Graduate School.

 Your application will not be reviewed until it is complete.
 Please use the application checklist to ensure you are submitting a complete application.

 You may enroll in one daytime Duke class for academic credit.
 Please indicate four daytime class choices on your application, ranked in order of preference, and we will enroll you in your first choice if space allows.
-Duke courses are rigorous, and you will have academic support during daily study sessions all students will attend.
 Course instructors will not make special accommodations or concessions for high school students as the intent of this program is to provide a true and accurate Duke academic experience.

 The courses on this list are appropriate for first-semester college students.
 If a course has a prerequisite, it will be mentioned as part of the course description.
-Questions about specific courses may be directed to Dr. Nicki Charles at firstname.lastname@example.org,+ 919/ 684 – 8763.
+Questions about specific courses may be directed to firstname.lastname@example.org.

-Admissions decisions will be made on a “rolling” basis and you may expect to hear within three (3) weeks of submitting a complete application, although the length of time may increase as the application deadline nears.
+Admissions decisions will be made on a “rolling” basis and you will likely receive an admission decision within three (3) weeks of submitting a complete application, although the length of time may increase as the application deadline nears.